09 February 2020

 During the 1960s, Geneviève Kervine made less and less films.
 However, she often had leading parts, such as in La nuit des suspectes/Night of the Suspicious (Victor Merenda, 1960), which was later remade by François Ozon as 8 Femmes/8 Women (2002) with Virginie Ledoyen in the part of Kervine.

-In the thriller Callaghan remet ça/Callaghan did it again (Willy Rozier, 1961), she had the female lead opposite Tony Wright as private eye Slim Callaghan, hero of a series of popular crime novels by Peter Cheyney.
+In the thriller Callaghan remet ça/Callaghan did it again (Willy Rozier, 1961), she had the female lead opposite Tony Wright as private eye Slim Callaghan, the hero of a series of popular crime novels by Peter Cheyney.

 In Germany she played in the Eurospy film Es muß nicht immer Kaviar sein/Operation Caviar (Géza von Radványi, 1961) starring O.W.
 Fischer.
-The success of this comic thriller lead to a sequel, Diesmal muß es Kaviar sein/It’s Always Caviar (Géza von Radványi, 1961).
+The success of this comic thriller led to a sequel, Diesmal muß es Kaviar sein/It’s Always Caviar (Géza von Radványi, 1961).
 Her next film, the comedy of errors C'est pas moi, c'est l'autre/It's not me, the other (Jean Boyer, 1962), was also her last.
+Kervine and Jean Bretonnière often appeared together in stage plays.
+They married in 1967.
+With the company of Herbert-Karsenty, the pair did numerous tours through the provinces of France.

-Incidentally Kervine could be seen on French TV.
+Incidentally, Kervine could be seen on French TV.
 In 1977 she appeared in the mini-series Histoire de la grandeur et de la décadence de César Birotteau/History of the grandeur and decadence of Cesar Birotteau (René Lucot, 1977), based on a novel by Honoré de Balzac.
 Her final TV appearance was in the TV play Peau de vache/Cow-Hide (Pierre Sabbagh, 1980) with Jean Bretonnière and Sophie Desmarets.

 Geneviève Kervine died in 1989 in Paris, following a ruptured aneurysm.
 She was survived by Jean Bretonnière who died in 2001.
 Their son, Marc Bretonnière is also an actor.